ripudaman97/-happy-face/README.md

 # -happy-face
-Using image processing for classify a face as happy or sad
+Using image processing for classifying a face as happy or sad